InterCooperative-Network/icn-network/README.md

 - **DID Resolution**: DIDs can be resolved via DHT or blockchain fallback
 - **Verification Methods**: Support for multiple key types (Ed25519, secp256k1)
 - **Credentials**: Verifiable credentials for authorization and attribute verification
+- **DID-Based Storage**: Authentication and access control using DIDs for storage operations

 ### Zero-Trust Authentication